seal256/splendor/README.md

-# MCTS embedded neural netwok strategy for Splendor table game trained with self play
+# MCTS with policy netwok strategy for Splendor table game

+Wide and shallow or thick and toll?
+This is the question that is on the mind of every Splendor player around the world.
+They are thinking about their card stack of course.
+AI model could give us a decisive answer if trained in an AlphaZero style.
+This repo is moving towards obtaining a pure self play solution for Splendor.

 ## Table of Contents
 - [Key Features](#key-features)